-This is a type of service that can perform processes in the background without the user's knowledge.
+This type of service can perform processes in the background without the user's knowledge.

 This is also a type of service that notifies the user when it is done and starts processing using Notification.

-1- We create a new project in Android Studio and choose the desired name for it.
-The name chosen for this project in this part of the StartService tutorial.
+1- We create a new project in Android Studio and choose the desired name.
+The name was chosen for this project in this part of the StartService tutorial.

 2- The activity required for this project is Empty Activity.
 Select an activity of this type.

 3- The language required for use in this project is Java.
 Select it to continue.

 In this project that we are creating, we are going to play an audio file in the background so that when the desired activity is closed or new activities are opened, the playback does not stop and continues.

 4- We create three Buttons in the Active Layout section of the created project.

 5- The codes that should be in the activity_main.xml section are as follows: